jdevries3133/homelab_cluster/README.md

 # Homelab Cluster

-These are the yaml configurations for my homelab cluster. microk8s is used to bootstrap a cluster running across three nodes.
+bootstrap a cluster running across three nodes.
 Before applying any of the manifests here, the following plugins should be enabled: